mzohaibnasir/GenAI/README.md

    2. Temperature:controls randomness, 0 mean determininstc & repetitive which mean less creativity
    3. Max Length: token length
    4. Stop Sequences
    5. Top P: adds diversity..toP~0 means the model samples from a narrower selection of works.
 This makes output less random and diverse since the most probable token will be selected.
-AT Top P=0.1, only token comprising of the top10% probibility mass are considered.
+AT Top P=0.1, only token comprising of the top 10% probability mass are considered.
    6. Frequency penalty: repetition penalty.. helps avoid same words too often
    7. Presence Penalty: The OpenAI Presence Penalty setting is used to adjust how much presence of tokens in the source material will influence the output of the model.

 ############################################################################################################

-# Function Calling :`function calling` connects LLM to external tools(API):.
+# Function Calling :

+         `function calling` connects LLM to external tools(API):.

+###################################################################################################################

+# limitations of OpenAI api

+1. openai model is not free.
+2. can access limited models.(only openai)
+3. data is not latest.

+# with langchain:

+1. you can access diff any model by using diffeent AOI
+2. access private data resources
+3. access any third party API
+4. Langchain has :
+   1. chains
+   2. Document loader
+   3. Agents
+   4. access third party LLM(HF,etc)
+   5. it can retain memory
+   6. Prompt template

+# Langchain is just a wrapper around openaAI API.

+`prompt->langchain->opeanAi API(can be another)-> LLM`

+it can also connect to data sources `prompt->langchain->google/wiki/datasources`

+# LANGCHAIN: with langchain you can access any LLM

+LangChain is a robust library designed to simplify interactions with various large language model (LLM) providers, including OpenAI, Cohere, Bloom, Huggingface, and others.
+What sets LangChain apart is its unique feature: the ability to create Chains, and logical connections that help in bridging one or multiple LLMs.

+Central to LangChain is a vital component known as LangChain Chains, forming the core connection among one or several large language models (LLMs).

+` Prompt template + LLM -> LLMChain`
+In certain sophisticated applications, it becomes necessary to chain LLMs together, either with each other or with other elements.
+These Chains empower us to integrate numerous components, weaving them into a cohesive application.
+Let’s delve deeper into the distinct types of Chains.

+Through the creation of chains, multiple elements can seamlessly come together.
+Imagine this scenario: a chain is crafted to take in user input, polish it using a PromptTemplate, and subsequently pass on this refined response to a large language model (LLM).
+This streamlined process not only simplifies but also enriches the overall functionality of the system.
+In essence, chains serve as the linchpin, seamlessly connecting different parts of the application and enhancing its capabilities.
+Let’s summarize this:

+    Integrating prompt templates with LLMs allows for a powerful synergy.
+    By taking the output of one LLM and using it as input for the next, it becomes feasible to connect multiple LLMs in a sequential fashion.
+    Blending LLMs with external data enables the system to respond to inquiries effectively.
+    Integrating LLMs with long-term memory, such as chat history, enhances the overall context and depth of interactions.

+# Chains refer to sequences of calls - whether to an LLM, a tool, or a data preprocessing step.

+1. use openai via langchain: